Here come Case-Shiller home prices ...

-The quietest week of the year for markets will bring some US economic data, starting with the S&P/Case-Shiller Home Price Index at 9 a.m.
+The S&P/Case-Shiller home price index for June will be released at 9 a.m.
 ET.

-Economists forecast that the 20-city index increased by 0.51% month-on-month in October, and by 5% year-on-year, according to Bloomberg.
+Economists forecast that the 20-city index, which tracks price changes in large metros, fell by 0.10% month-on-month, and increased 5.12% year-on-year, according to Bloomberg.

-In September, the year-on-year index rose to the highest level since July 2006, when the most recent housing boom topped out.
-Seattle recorded the highest annualized price increase, up 11%, followed by Portland and Denver.
+Home prices fell for a second straight month in July.
+The Pacific Northwest again saw strong growth, while prices rose a bit in San Diego, San Francisco and Los Angeles.

-Home prices have been rising as a healthy jobs market and historically low mortgage rates have increased demand for homeownership since the financial crisis.
-Also, constrained supply helped to bid up the prices of existing homes, especially in desirable East Coast and West Coast cities.
+But like other housing data, the numbers are volatile from month to month.

 Business Insider Emails & Alerts